technologychannel/OpenSyllabus/readme.md

-### Open syllabus of technology related courses for teacher and students.
+### Open syllabus of technology related courses for teachers and students.